 Applicants of the MSc programme have to take part in the entrance exam of the faculty.
 During the entrance procedure, 100 points can be earned.

 Out of the 100 points which can be earned at the MSc entrance exam, the maximum amount of the extra points is 10.
 Below are the conditions that entitle the students for additional points.

-Application deadline: 30th May 2018 (for September 2018 intake)
+30th May 2020 (for September 2020 intake)

 Application packages should contain the following items

 Successful candidates receive the certificate of acceptance in online form via E-mail, as well as in hard copy via post so that, in case it is applicable, the visa application procedure can be started in time.

-Application fee: 110 EUR
+Application fee: 120 EUR

 The application fee is non-refundable.

 Successful candidates will receive immediately a notification of acceptance by which their visa application can be accelerated if necessary.
 The Faculty can assist in the visa application process.